 Life goes on!
 We were being swept along with the excitement of meeting each other’s families, making arrangements for Pre-Cana so that our marriage would have the best start with God at the center, and hand-in-hand visiting the stores to check out the many details we would need to set up house and begin our lives together.

-Our Wedding Song was “When I Fall in Love” by the Letterman:
+Our Wedding Song was When I Fall in Love by the Letterman:

 WHEN I FALL IN LOVE

-I remember having sexual fantasies and reading a popular book at the time called “The Total Woman” by Marabelle Morgan.
-It was a how-to-be-the-perfect-housewife and still be sexy.
-It recommended that you wrap yourself up in saran wrap and a big bow, and greet your husband at the front door when he returns home from work.
+I read a popular book at the time called The Total Woman by Marabelle Morgan.
+I was having sexual fantasies and it was a how-to-be-the-perfect-housewife-and-still-be-sexy book.
+It recommended that you wrap yourself up in saran wrap and a big bow and greet your husband at the front door when he returned home from work.
+No joke!
 Well, I didn’t dress up in saran wrap, but I did stand at the top of the stairs of our apartment and was ready to have some real hot sex as soon as Don came in the door.
 With all the temptations out there in the work world, a wife needed to please her man so he wasn’t tempted to roam.
-There was a popular song at that time that went “Hey little girl, comb your hair, fix your make-up…
+There was a popular song at that time that went Hey little girl, comb your hair, fix your make-up…

 Wives And Lovers